Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     ./build/host.exe ./xclbin/krnl_idct.hw.awsxclbin $((1024*128)) 32 1
     ```

-    it shows FGPA acceleration by a factor of 11x:
+    it will show FGPA acceleration by a factor of about 11x:

     ```
     Execution Finished